daira/tahoe-lafs/docs/specifications/leasedb.rst

 Leases are no longer stored in shares.
 The same share format is used as before, but the lease slots are ignored, and are cleared when rewriting a mutable share.
 The new design also does not use lease renewal or cancel secrets.
-(They are accepted as parameters in the storage interface for backward compatibility, but are ignored.
+(They are accepted as parameters in the storage protocol interfaces for backward compatibility, but are ignored.
 Cancel secrets were already ignored due to the fix for `#1528`_.)

 The new design needs to be fail-safe in the sense that if the lease database is lost or corruption is detected, no share data will be lost (even though